angloc/savutil/readme.md

     by default. </li>
   <li>The -h switch is used to specify an href attribute for the &lt;record&gt;
     element.
 By default sav2sss includes an href which is a relative reference to the .asc file.
-To exclude the href use
+To exclude the href altogether use
     <pre>"-h "</pre>
   </li>
   <li>The -t switch is used to specify contents of either of the &lt;name&gt;